How to Raise Money for Charity: Five Tips for Success

 While not everyone can afford to give money to their favorite nonprofit, there are still ways to raise money for charity through different fundraising strategies.
 This charity fundraising guide offers tips on charitable giving so you can support charities that mean the most to you, regardless of your financial situation.

 Traditional fundraising fosters relationship-building, while online fundraising makes it effortless to spread the word about your cause and reach people around the globe.
 Some of the most successful charity fundraisers use a combination of online and offline fundraising.

-Six strategies for charity crowdfunding success
+Five strategies for charity crowdfunding success

 If you’re searching for ways to take your online fundraiser to the next level, this guide can help.
 From grassroots volunteering to social media competitions, below we share charity fundraising ideas for any cause that can help you increase donations and raise money for charity.

 1. Talk to the nonprofit you’re raising funds for

 While people can absolutely raise money for nonprofit organizations without contacting them, it’s best to reach out before getting started.
 This will help you follow any specific fundraising rules outlined by the charity since some nonprofits are strict about sources for charity funding.
 It will also ensure that you’re fundraising for the correct nonprofit—a single nonprofit can have dozens of individual chapters, each with a unique tax number.

 When you contact the nonprofit you’re helping, be sure to:

 - Ask if they have any upcoming events or promotions you could be a part of with other supporters